morungos/morungos.github.io/_drafts/2022-01-22-artificial-intelligence.md

     [collaborative](https://www.genome.gov/human-genome-project),
     and [sometimes both](https://www.nasa.gov/50th/50th_magazine/coldWarCoOp.html).

-## "But is it capitalism?"

-It might seem that Big Science is what happens when capitalism gets engaged with science, and given my examples (OpenAI, etc.) this is an issue that deserves serious consideration.

-My answer is: not always.
-Some of the older Big Science projects, e.g., NASA's Apollo programme, CERN, were very much not-capitalist.
-And Big Science was also a big deal in the Soviet Union.
-The space race was certainly more driven by international competition and the Cold War than by capitalism.

-The Human Genome Project, too, was not overtly capitalist.

-But there is a good case to answer as to whether the tilt towards Big Science, what we might call "bigsciencification", is an effect of "late modernity".
+So how do we explain these global changes?
+Perhaps the tilt towards Big Science, what we might call "bigsciencification", is an effect of "late modernity".
 Science is directly linked to risk, and late modernity's management of risk (what Ulrich Beck calls the "risk society").
-Science itself has changed, fundamentally, by this: it has been democratized and secularized, and diffused into wider society.
+The changes in science, its democratization and secularization, its diffusion into wider society, are effects of its transformation under late modernity.

 Beck is worth quoting in full: